OpenVINO™ Explainable AI Toolkit (2/3): Deep Dive#

 The explainer can apply pre-processing internally during model inference, allowing you to provide a raw image as input to the explainer.

-In Auto mode, the explainer tries to run the White-Box mode first.
-If it fails, the corresponding exception will be raised, and the Black-Box mode will be enabled as a fallback.
+first.
+If it fails, the corresponding exception will be raised, and the

 def preprocess_fn(x: np.ndarray) -> np.ndarray:

-# Implementing own pre-process function based on model's implementation
+# Implementing pre-processing based on model's pipeline

 x = cv2.resize(src=x, dsize=(224, 224))